codeacula/rinora-mud/README.md

 - `Command` - Processes incoming commands from the network layer.
 This is both the typical text input from the user, and GMCP commands from the client.
-Commands have a structure where they check if the command can run and, if it can, it runs the command, which should at most validate state and get the information needed for the game world to execute the rest of the command, then issue events for the next step to process. **Commands are responsible for all of their validation.**
+Commands have a structure where they check if the command can run and, if it can, it runs the command.
+A command should resolve as much of its actions as it can at the time its ran.
+  **Commands are responsible for all of their validation.**

 - `Account` - The account commands systems are checked separately from all the game commands in order to better support how many of the account-based commands aren't keyword based.
 Also, this allows us to log a character in here, and in